freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 Gets all available project roles and their users.

 #### Set Project Role users
-Replaces all assigned users and groups With a new set of users/groups.
+Replaces all assigned users and groups with a new set of users/groups.

 #### Trigger issue updated
-Triggers an Oktopus workflow With 'Issue created/updated (Webhook) trigger.
+Triggers an Oktopus workflow with 'Issue created/updated (Webhook) trigger.

 #### Update Comment
 Updates an existing comment.